otsaloma/pan-bikes/providers/README.md

 you can start by copying one of those and adapting the code.

-To download data you should always use `pan.http.get`, `pan.http.get_json` or `pan.http.post` in order to use Pan Bikes' user-agent, default timeout and error handling.
+To download data you should always use `pan.http.get`, `pan.http.get_json` etc. in order to use Pan Bikes' user-agent, default timeout and error handling.
 See the providers shipped with Pan Bikes for examples.

 Use `~/.local/share/harbour-pan-bikes/providers` as a local installation directory in which to place your files.
-Restart Pan Bikes, and your provider should be loaded, listed and available for use.
+Restart Pan Bikes, and your provider should be loaded, its networks listed and available for use.
 During development, consider keeping your files under the Pan Bikes source tree and using the Python interpreter or a test script, e.g.

 ```python
 >>> import pan